Inference in pseudo-observation-based regression using (biased) covariance estimation and naive bootstrapping: Covariance estimation and hypothesis tests

 where $q_{\text{rank}(C),1-\alpha}$ denotes the $(1-\alpha)$-quantile of the $\chi^2_{\text{rank}(C)}$-distribution, $\alpha\in (0,1).$ In mathematical terms, $\lim_{n\to \infty}E_{H_0}(\varphi_{n,\alpha})=\alpha$ and $\lim_{n\to \infty}E_{H_1}(\varphi_{n,\alpha})=1.$

 These results demonstrate that hypothesis tests based on the Wald-type statistic can be applied in practice as long as the corrected variance estimator $\Hat{\Sigma}_n^{PV}$ is available for the estimand of interest.
-From a theoretical perspective this is of no concern, but especially the explicit computation of the second-order influence function may be cumbersome in applications.
+From a theoretical perspective this is of no concern but especially the explicit computation of the second-order influence function may be cumbersome in applications.
+For example, we refer to Sections~3 and~4 in \citet{overgaard2018estimating} for the elaborate and explicit formulas of the theoretical covariances and the resulting plug-in estimators related to the Aalen-Johansen estimator in competing risks models.
+Such derivations might bear the risk of mathematical errors and flaws in software implementations when the involved functionals are very complex.